cybertoothca/ember-cli-date-textbox/README.md

 type in the textbox, the date they settle on will be formatted in the textbox which is assigned to the `value` property.
 In addition...if you supply a valid `date` attribute to this textbox, it will be formatted for you.
 Don't go being all clever trying to do things that are already taken care of for you.
 * `displayFormat` - OPTIONAL, DEFAULT `LL`.
 Formatting is done using moment.js.
-The default format of your dates is the localized
+The default format of your dates is the localized `LL`.
-`LL`.
 You can change this however you want.
 See the demo.
+* `endOfDay` - **COMING SOON** OPTIONAL, DEFAULT `false`..
+When parsing dates, always set them to the last second of the day.
+* `future?` - OPTIONAL, DEFAULT `false`.
+If `true`, ambiguous dates like `Sunday` will be parsed as `next Sunday`.
+Note that non-ambiguous dates are not guaranteed to be in the future.
+Default is `false`.
+* `past?` - OPTIONAL, DEFAULT `false`.
+If `true`, ambiguous dates like `Sunday` will be parsed as `last Sunday`.
+Note that non-ambiguous dates are not guaranteed to be in the past.
+Default is `false`.
 * `startOfDay` - **COMING SOON** OPTIONAL, DEFAULT `false`.
 When parsing dates, always set them to the start of the day.
 If set to `true`, this will take precedence over the `endOfDay` property.
-* `endOfDay` - **COMING SOON** OPTIONAL, DEFAULT `false`..
-When parsing dates, always set them to the last second of the day.
 * `timezone` - OPTIONAL, DEFAULT `moment.tz.guess()`.
 Dates will be parsed and formatted in the specified timezone.
 * _All the attributes from `ember-cli-text-support-mixins`' &#123;&#123;input-text&#125;&#125;._